Skip to content

 • Unemployability Supplement

-• Universal Credit (including an element for limited capability for work or limited capability for work and work-related activity)
+• Universal Credit (including an element for a limited capability for work or limited capability for work and work-related activity)

 If a person is unable to complete their own application, a friend or relative can complete the application on their behalf.